 Saint Joseph’s offers an array of undergraduate degrees, coursework and certificate opportunities that will help you become a marketable job prospect.
 Whether you are studying to become an autism professional who is ready to meet the growing need for qualified, highly-trained providers of autism services or not pursuing a career in autism, but looking to differentiate yourself in an increasingly neurodiverse world, your Saint Joseph’s University coursework coupled with your practical experience as a Kinney SCHOLAR will set you apart amongst your peers.
 They also lay the groundwork for graduate studies if you choose to pursue an advanced degree in a related field.

 This program is designed to meet the growing need for qualified, professionally trained clinicians, educators and researchers.
-Offers both a clinical track and a research and advocacy track covering interventions and support for individuals with autism.
+Offers a research and advocacy track covering interventions and support for individuals with autism.

 An abbreviated version of the major, this program offers a rich curriculum in autism theories, techniques, treatment and therapies.
 It is designed for full-time matriculated students from relevant majors who wish to pursue a more in-depth study of autism.